JohnnyToumieh/HDT_QoL/README.md

 5. If you've done it correctly, HDT_QoL directory should be inside the Plugins directory.
 Inside the directory, should be a bunch of files, including a file called HDT_QoL.dll.
 6. Launch Hearthstone Deck Tracker.
 Enable the plugin in  `Options -> Tracker -> Plugins`.

+## Settings

+You can use the plugin's settings to:
+- Disable the Banned Tribe Overlay
+- Reposition the Banned Tribe Overlay

 ## Screenshots

 ![enter image description here](https://i.imgur.com/eydDAfs.png)